 The Radiologic Sciences program has a selective admission process and limited enrollment.
-Students apply in the spring for fall admission (see ADMISSION REQUIREMENTS for additional information).
-Following official acceptance, the program consists of two years of diadactic coursework, laboratory, and two separate clinical assignments.
+Students apply in the spring for fall admission.
+Following official acceptance, the program consists of two years of didactic coursework, laboratory and two separate clinical assignments.

 The Radiologic Science Program, in conjunction with the Department and University's Mission, is committed to preparing graduates to function as competent radiographers and to provide a foundation for continued lifetime learning designated in radiography.